Personal Ordinariate of the Chair of Saint Peter: Liturgical calendar

 The liturgical calendar of the ordinariate was approved by the Congregation for Divine Worship and the Discipline of the Sacraments in early 2012.
 It is nearly identical with the two current versions of the Roman liturgical calendar for the dioceses of the United States and Canada, but it has retained some elements that form part of the Anglican patrimony.

 Regarding the Proper of Saints, the ordinariate follows the proper calendar of the United States (or in the Deanery of St. John the Baptist, that of Canada), as well as the following observances:

-Ordinaries

-Jeffrey N. Steenson – a married former Episcopal bishop who joined the Catholic Church in 2007, becoming a Catholic priest in 2009.
-He developed the education and training program for Anglican priests who wish to join the Catholic Church.